|< C & Win32 programming 1 | Main | C & Win32 programming 3 >| Site Index | Download |

 {

-// Open the file handle
+// open the file handle

-hFile = CreateFile("C:\\testfile.txt", // file to open
+hFile = CreateFile(L"C:\\testfile.txt", // file to open

 GENERIC_READ, // open for reading